lgautier/fastq-and-furious/README.md

 python -m fastqandfurious.demo.benchmark <FASTQ or FASTQ.gz or FASTQ.bz2 file>

 ```

+Note that third-party library parsing FASTQ files are required in order to be able to run the full
+benchmark.

 With a gzip-compressed FASTQ file of 60MB (size compressed) with 273,639 entries,
 the benchmark is